gruntwork-io/terragrunt/README.md

 [Consul](https://www.terraform.io/docs/state/remote/consul.html),
 or [etcd](https://www.terraform.io/docs/state/remote/etcd.html).
 All of these options have two problems:

-1. They do not provide *locking*, so if two team members run `terraform apply` on the same state files at the same time, they may overwrite each other's changes.
+1. They do not provide *locking*.
+If two team members run `terraform apply` on the same state files at the same time, they may overwrite each other's changes.
 The official solution to this problem is to use [Hashicorp's Atlas](https://www.hashicorp.com/atlas.html), but that can be a fairly expensive option, and it requires you to use a SaaS platform for all Terraform operations.